highlights of operations

 Chevron imports fuels and lubricants from our fuel refinery and blending facilities in Singapore and Thailand.
 Unleaded gasoline, diesel and lubricants are received through three terminals that we operate in Peninsular Malaysia.

 We have more than 420 Caltex service stations in Peninsular Malaysia.
-We sell Caltex with Techron® fuels, including Premium 95 with Techron, Premium 97 with Techron, and Caltex Diesel (Bio) with Techron D. Our customers in Malaysia can also buy Havoline® and Delo® oils and coolant.
+We sell Caltex with Techron® fuels, including Premium 95 with Techron, Premium 97 with Techron, Caltex Diesel (Bio) with Techron D and Caltex Power Diesel (Euro 5) with Techron D. Our customers in Malaysia can also buy Havoline® and Delo® engine oils and coolants as well as Techron® Concentrate Plus fuel additives.

 In 2014, we increased the amount of palm oil in our biodiesel fuel to 7 percent in compliance with the Malaysian government’s mandate.

-Also in 2014, we launched the Caltex JOURNEY® Card loyalty program in partnership with BCARD.
-Cardholders can earn and redeem points from more than 70 BCARD merchants, at more than 3,000 outlets nationwide.
+Also in 2014, we launched the Caltex JOURNEY® Card loyalty program in partnership with B Infinite.
+Cardholders can earn and redeem points from more than 70 B Infinite merchants, at more than 3,000 outlets nationwide.
 The program brings additional value to fuel purchases at Caltex service stations.

 Chevron also markets Delo® and Havoline® lubricants and coolants, along with other lubricating oils and greases, to consumer, commercial and industrial customers through a network of distributors.